abbasabidii/Dell-Latitude-7410-Hackintosh-OC/README.md

 - In my case I used the following resolutions for my 1920x1080 display <br> `3840x2160 1920x1080 3200x1800 1600x900 2732x1536 1366x768 2560x1440 1280x720`
 - Reboot and you will have HiDPI at 1600x900 resolution <br>
   <img width="1600" height="900" alt="Screenshot 2026-07-15 at 8 07 53 PM" src="https://github.com/user-attachments/assets/3a151301-2622-446d-a2d1-8c85f80b4c99" /> <br>
-  :warning: Using HiDPI will cause performance issues and sluggishness
+  :warning: Using HiDPI will cause performance issues and sluggishness because GPU has to work 2x to render screens.

 ## Power Consumption
 - Thunderbolt BIOS Enumeration mode set to BIOS Assist and